hoaug-tran/Optiplex-9020M/README.md

 ## **Not  Working**

-* Airdrop & Airplay ( *It can be fixed if you replace the Intel card with a native Broadcom Wifi card such as BCM94360NG* )
+* Airdrop & Airplay, Handoff, SideCar ( can be fixed if you replace the Intel card with a native Broadcom Wifi card such as BCM94360NG )
-* Handoff
-* SideCar
-* DRM for stuff like Netflix and Amazon Prime [require a dGPU](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md).
+* DRM for stuff like Netflix, Apple TV, Safari,.. and Amazon Prime [require a dGPU](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.Chart.md).

 ## **BIOS Settings**
 First, click Load Defaults to set bios to default. then set as below: